 By 2015, we saw enlightened practices beginning to use data and digital tools to enable research, drug development and clinical trials.
 But who would pay for team-based, digitally supported clinical care?
 Except for well-off patients willing and able to assemble concierge services and manage their own care, it didn’t come together in a fee-for-service (FFS) payments regime.
 During this time, we encouraged patients to be the CEOs of their own health and to become self-experimenters and care coordinators.

 Nevertheless, our findings at our 2015 Stanford MedX workshop validated our vision.
 In a preliminary survey, chronic autoimmune disease patients told us that lack of care coordination and collaboration was the biggest stumbling block to timely diagnosis and effective treatment.
 Workshop participants expressed frustration that no one was in charge of their care as they bounced between primary care and specialists in rheumatology, gastroenterology, neurology, dermatology, etc. Physicians and clinical care professionals who attended the workshop were equally frustrated with the difficulty of diagnosis and lack of coordination of long-term care.

-Maturing IT infrastructure is an opportunity
+Maturing IT infrastructure supports this opportunity

 We noted back in 2012, in our white paper, Big Data in Healthcare: Hype and Hope, that data, analytics, remote monitoring and digital health apps were going to be key drivers of the future of healthcare.
 Since then, and especially over the last 5 years, building on a critical mass of digital bandwidth, faster and cheaper machine learning/artificial intelligence (ML/AI), better predictive analytics, and ever more data (with quality issues, see the mess that is COVID statistics), digital health has grown up.